 Our Pancreas, Biliary and Related Cancer Center is part of the Sidney Kimmel Cancer Center at Jefferson in Philadelphia, which is a National Cancer Institute (NCI)-designated cancer center.
 The NCI applies this special designation only to regional referral centers with a high level of clinical services and participation in national clinical trials.
 This special status as a national center testifies to the work of our basic and clinical scientists and physician researchers, who are on the forefront of advances against cancer.

 Our surgeons have extensive experience performing pancreatic cancer surgeries and clinical studies have shown improved outcomes for surgeries performed at high-volume centers such as Jefferson.
 In a typical year, our surgeons perform about 140 pancreatic resections, including more than 100 pancreaticoduodenectomies – commonly referred to as Whipple procedures – and dozens of distal and central pancreatectomies.

 Whenever possible, Jefferson surgeons use an innovative procedure called a mini-Whipple that is as effective as the standard procedure while enabling the preservation of the entire stomach and pylorus, and reducing the length of hospital stays and complications.

-Advancing Pancreatic Cancer Screenings and Treatment Through Research
+Advancing Pancreatic Cancer Screenings & Treatment Through Research

 Physicians and scientists at the Pancreas, Biliary and Related Cancer Center are also working to improve the early detection of pancreatic cancer and develop more effective screening procedures.
 We are leading investigations into genetic, environmental and lifestyle links to pancreatic and related cancers, including a novel approach to individualized therapy based on molecular genetic features of tumors.